-Part A&B training is needed for the new PSO as outlined in the CVSP activities narrative to fulfill MCSAP enforcement objectives.
+Part A&B training is needed for the two new PSO as outlined in the CVSP activities narrative to fulfill MCSAP enforcement objectives.
 Total travel days is inclusive of the two week class duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out of AS (16 Days).
-Total cost is inclusive of airfare (\$2,500.00), lodging(\$2,080.00) and M&IE(\$1,088.00) for a total cost of \$5,668.00.
+Total cost is inclusive of airfare (\$2,500.00)x2=\$5,000.00, lodging(\$2,580.00)x2=\$5,160.00 and M&IE(\$1,088.00) x2= 2,176.00 for a total cost of \$12,336.00.

-MCSAP Planning Meeting travel is for the MCASP Coordinator and Fiscal Officer to attend the annual FMCSA MCSAP planning meeting.
+MCSAP Planning Meeting travel is for the MCSAP Coordinator and Fiscal Officer to attend the annual FMCSA MCSAP planning meeting.
 Total travel days is inclusive of the conference duration plus additional travel days needed to ravel to the meeting and return back to AS taking into consideration the limited flight schedule in and out AS (10 days each traveler).
-Total cost is inclusive of airfare (\$2,500.00 each traveler), lodging(\$1,300.00 each traveler) and M&IE(\$680.00 each traveler) for a total cost of \$8,960.00.
+Total cost is inclusive of airfare (\$2,500.00 each traveler), lodging(\$1,700.00 each traveler) and M&IE(\$680.00 each traveler) for a total cost of \$9,760.00.

 Refresher trainings (e.g. HM, Passenger, Cargo Tank, Other Bulk) are necessary for our police officer inspectors to enhance their knowledge with the inspection aspect of the program and keep current with policy and regulatory changes.
 Total travel days is inclusive of the meeting duration in Honolulu, HI plus additional travel days needed to travel to the meeting and return back to AS taking into consideration the limited flight schedule in and out AS (9 days each traveler).
-Total cost is inclusive of airfare (\$2,500.00 each traveler), lodging(\$780.00) and M&IE(\$408.00 each traveler) for a total cost of \$3,688.00 per traveler.
+Total cost is inclusive of airfare (\$2,200.00 each traveler), lodging(\$1,580.00) and M&IE(\$908.00) each traveler) for a total cost of \$4,688.00 per traveler.

 CVSA IT Workshop is ncessary for AS to attend as AS has not had anyone formally trained or updated on FMCSA IT systems, especially SafetyNet in severalyears.
 AS will send a single attendee to coplete the training and updates.
 The dates and location of this IT Workshop are pending, however, costs are based off of the training taking a known three days, plus an additional 3 days travel time due to the limited flights going into and out of AS (6 days total).
-Total cost is inclusive of airfare(\$2,500.00), lodging(\$780.00) and M&IE(408.00 each traveler) for a total cost of \$3, 688.00.
+Total cost is inclusive of airfare(\$2,500.00), lodging(\$780.00) and M&IE(408.00 each traveler) for a total cost of \$3,688.00.

-CSA Phase III travel was planned for at the request of FMCSA and is for one attendee to complete the annual related Phase III training.
-Very limited information has been put out regarding this training and the budgeted costs are estimates only.
-Total travel days is inclusive of anticipated training duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out AS (10 days total).
-Total cost is inclusive of airfare(\$2,500.00), lodging(\$1,300.00) and M&IE(\$680.00) for a total cost of \$4,480.00.
+Passenger Vehicle Inspection training is needed to certify 1 inspector who recently joined MCSAP in April 2018.
+He has successfully completed NAS Part A and B training and PVI is the next certification course needed.
+Travel days is inclusive of anticipated training duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out AS (7 days total).
+Total cost is inclusive of airfare (\$2,300.00), lodging (\$980.00), including M&IE costs of (\$476.00) for a total cost of \$3,756.00.